 This week, I did not sprout these black beans, but rather cooked them like normal (soaked them and then cooked for 12 to 18 hours on low in the crockpot until tender) ahead of time and then added them to the chili-in-the-making.

 There are many, many ways to flavor chili.
 This is our favorite.
 I think my husband would like a spicier chili, and perhaps C. would too, but none of us girls like spicy.
 So we're all very content, satisfied, and happy with the following flavor combination.
 Feel free to share how you flavor your chili in the comments!

 Delicious served with rolls made from spelt sourdough (not gluten-free).
 I routinely double this recipe

 - 4 cups beans cooked , black beans pictured

 - 1 can tomato paste

-- 4 cups water + additional as desired for consistency
+- 4 cups pure water + additional as desired for consistency

-- 2 teaspoons to 1 tablespoon sea salt, plus additional to taste
+- 2 to 3 teaspoons sea salt plus additional to taste

 We only recommend products and services we wholeheartedly endorse.
 This post may contain special links through which we earn a small commission if you make a purchase (though your price is the same).